Chain-of-Knowledge: Grounding Large Language Models via Dynamic Knowledge Adapting over Heterogeneous Sources: Related Work

-Although LLMs possess a strong ability to comprehend intricate human language, they can occasionally generate predictions that appear reasonable but are actually incorrect, and they encounter difficulties when dealing with problems that require specialized domain expertise \cite{mialon2023augmented}.
-Consequently, the emerging discipline of Augmented Language Models (ALMs) concentrates on addressing the limitations of traditional LLMs by equipping them with improved reasoning capabilities and the capacity to utilize external resources \cite{chung2022scaling}.
-The process of reasoning entails breaking down complex tasks into smaller, more manageable subtasks that can be independently or collaboratively tackled by LLMs with the aid of tools.
-Furthermore, LLMs can leverage external tools or models to accomplish the relevant tasks.
-For instance, ToolFormer introduces external API tags within text sequences to enable LLMs' access to external tools \cite{schick2023toolformer}.
-HuggingGPT integrates the Hugging Face hub with task-specific models centered around ChatGPT to address generalized AI tasks \cite{shen2023hugginggpt}.
-Augmented language models can employ these enhancements independently or combine them in a specific order to complete a given task, ultimately resulting in enhanced generalization capabilities \cite{mialon2023augmented,zhao2023retrieving}.
-Compared to previous works, our framework is modular and does not require tuning the entire language model.
-Hence, our framework is parameter-efficient and easily adapted to various knowledge sources and language models.
+\paragraph{Augmented Language Models} The discipline of augmented language models (ALMs) addresses hallucinations of traditional LLMs by equipping them with improved reasoning capabilities and the capacity to utilize external resources \citep{chung2022scaling}.
+Furthermore, LLMs can learn to leverage external tools or models to accomplish the relevant tasks \citep{schick2023toolformer, shen2023hugginggpt}.
+ALMs can employ these enhancements independently or combine them in a specific order to complete a given task, ultimately resulting in enhanced capabilities \citep{Mialon2023AugmentedLM,zhao2023retrieving}.
+However, previous works do not consider knowledge from multiple domains and lack progressive editing throughout the generation process, which could lead to error propagation.
+In this work, we propose an efficient framework to solve knowledge-intensive tasks by progressively augmenting them with diverse sources of external knowledge.